 On the fifth night of the holy month of Ramadan, millions of Egyptians re-lived the difficult emotions of worry, fear, and anger that I personally experienced, first-hand, in the summer of 2013.
 The fifth episode of the TV Drama “Al-Ikhtyar 2 (The Choice 2)” depicted the bloody events that took place during the evacuation of the Muslim Brotherhood’s so-called protest camps of “Rabaa” in Cairo and “Al-Nahda” in Giza, on the early morning of the 14th of August 2013.
-The Muslim Brotherhood and their fellow propogandists promoted the horrific events as a massacre committed by the Egyptian police forces against the so-called peaceful protesters at the Muslim Brotherhood camps.
-They even labeled the event for western media as the “Rabaa Massacre.”
+The Muslim Brotherhood and their fellow propagandists promoted the horrific events as a massacre committed by the Egyptian police forces against the so-called peaceful protesters at the Muslim Brotherhood camps.
+They even labeled the event for Western media as the “Rabaa Massacre.”
 However, this is one of the Muslim Brotherhood’s biggest lies, in history.

 I was present in the middle of chaos, at Rabaa Square, on that blood-stained morning.
 It was part of my work, at that time, to monitor and evaluate the performance of police forces with protesters.
 The night before the evacuation, I received an invitation from the National Security Bureau, to monitor the evacuation of the Muslim Brotherhood strike camps, the next day, in application to the Public Prosecutor’s decision, made after 45 days of investigations.
-The police forces promised to commit to highest degrees of self-discipline during evacuating the protesters striking in those camps.
-Thus, they did not hesitate to invite media personnel and observers from local human rights organizations, like myself, to witness the event and report to the local and international public opinion.
+The police forces promised to commit to the highest degrees of self-discipline while evacuating the protesters striking in those camps.
+Thus, they did not hesitate to invite media personnel and observers from local human rights organizations, like myself, to witness the event and report to local and international public opinion.

-While the anti-Morsi protesters gathered in Tahrir Square to celebrate the fall of the Muslim Brotherhood regime, on the 3rd of July, the Muslim Brotherhood gathered a few hundreds of their members and sympathizers from the Salafist grassroots affiliates into two parallel sit-in camps in Al-Nahda Square in Giza and Rabaa Square in Cairo.
-The Muslim Brotherhood manipulated the strikers, mostly poor and uneducated, into believing that the Egyptian military is launching a war on Islam.
-Then, the Muslim Brotherhood leaders contacted Western media and international human rights organizations to sell them the lie that the sit-ins are nonviolent camps that rejected the so-called “military coup” against Morsi.
+While the anti-Morsi protesters gathered in Tahrir Square to celebrate the fall of the Muslim Brotherhood regime, on the 3rd of July, the Muslim Brotherhood gathered a few hundred of their members and sympathizers from the Salafist grassroots affiliates into two parallel sit-in camps in Al-Nahda Square in Giza and Rabaa Square in Cairo.
+The Muslim Brotherhood manipulated the strikers, mostly poor and uneducated, into believing that the Egyptian military was launching a war on Islam.
+Then, the Muslim Brotherhood leaders contacted Western media and international human rights organizations to sell them the lie that the sit-ins were nonviolent camps that rejected the so-called “military coup” against Morsi.
 In reality, the strike camps of the Muslim Brotherhood were hubs for organizing and launching violent attacks on civilians and state facilities, as was revealed later through independent judicial investigations and documented confessions by the members of the Muslim Brotherhood who organized those camps.

 Even worse, the Muslim Brotherhood leaders ordered the torture of the group’s young members, who denounced using the strikes to organize violent attacks against civilians.
 On July 23rd, a group of 670 young members of the Muslim Brotherhood announced their dissidence from the group and called themselves “Muslim Brothers against Violence.”
-In response, the Muslim Brotherhood leaders arrested them, kept them in custody at Rabaa sit-in camp, and slashed and tortured them as punishment for dissent.
+In response, the Muslim Brotherhood leaders arrested them, kept them in custody at the Rabaa sit-in camp, and slashed and tortured them as punishment for dissent.

-During the strike, in August 2013, a number of local human rights non-governmental organizations formed a fact-checking delegation to visit Rabaa strike camp, after citizens living around Rabaa Square filed complaints to the Public Prosecutor about strikers receiving martial combat training and storing weapons inside wooden coffins, hidden at the strike camp.
+During the strike, in August 2013, several local human rights non-governmental organizations formed a fact-checking delegation to visit the Rabaa strike camp, after citizens living around Rabaa Square filed complaints to the Public Prosecutor about strikers receiving martial combat training and storing weapons inside wooden coffins, hidden at the strike camp.
 Al-Moghier and his armed affiliates prevented the human rights delegation from entering the Rabaa strike camp or searching the wooden coffins.
 When the members of the delegation insisted, Al-Moghier and his men physically assaulted them, forcing them to leave.

 The military institution, with the help of the judiciary, Al-Azhar, and the Prime Minister, spent long weeks hopelessly trying to convince the Muslim Brotherhood leaders to end the sit-ins, before Eid Al-Fitr.
 Some foreign allies, including representatives from the European Union, the United States, and some Arab countries tried to intervene, in vain, to negotiate a deal with the leaders of the Muslim Brotherhood.
-As reports and complaints were filed to the Public Prosecutor about the violent crimes practiced by the strikers against civilian inhabitants around the sit-in locations, the Public Prosecutor made a decision that the strikes represent a threat to national security.
+As reports and complaints were filed to the Public Prosecutor about the violent crimes practiced by the strikers against civilian inhabitants around the sit-in locations, the Public Prosecutor decided that the strikes represented a threat to national security.
 Accordingly, the Public Prosecutor issued a legal order assigning police forces to intervene adequately to disperse the sit-in camps.
 The 13th of August was declared as an ultimatum for the Muslim Brotherhood to end the strikes before police intervention.

-As the Muslim Brotherhood leaders failed to comply, the police forces were sent on the early morning of the 14th of August to disperse the camps.
+As the Muslim Brotherhood leaders failed to comply, the police forces were sent in the early morning of the 14th of August to disperse the camps.
 According to what I saw with my own eyes, on that day, and told to the court investigating the Raba case later, the assigned police forces aimed at gradual use of force and vowed commitment to high levels of self-discipline, while accomplishing their mission.
 The policemen started by clearing a safe exit passage for the strikers to leave peacefully, without being harmed or arrested.
 Then, a policeman spoke to strikers, through a microphone, urging them to leave the strike camp without resistance.

 However, in less than half an hour, a gunshot coming from inside the strike camp in Rabaa killed the policeman holding the microphone.
 As a result, the police forces had to use equal force to deal with the shooters located inside the camp.
 Inevitably, the evacuation of the Rabaa camp turned into a horrific scene of mutual war between police forces and gunmen inside the strike.
-I repeat, it was a scene of war between the police and an armed group, and not a massacre by a police force against peaceful protests, as the Muslim Brotherhood propaganda were claiming.
+I repeat, it was a scene of war between the police and an armed group, and not a massacre by a police force against peaceful protests, as the Muslim Brotherhood propaganda was claiming.
 In other words, the police forces had no option but to use force to contain the shootings that killed policemen.
 According to Egyptian government official statistics, more than six hundred people were killed, including policemen and civilians.

 The peak of violent attacks by Muslim Brotherhood members and sympathizers inside Egypt continued till late 2015, mounting up to more than three thousand documented violent atrocities committed by the Muslim Brotherhood members and sympathizers against innocent civilians and state institutions in internal cities.
 This horrific number of documented violent atrocities does not include the toll of life losses caused by terrorists dwelled in Sinai.

-Long story short, as the Muslim Brotherhood and their Islamist affiliates were practicing violence against civilians in avenge to their ouster from power, in 2013, the Muslim Brotherhood leaders with good connections in the United States and Europe cleverly sold a big lie to Western media in an attempt to legitimize their purposeful violent atrocities inside Egypt.
+Long story short, as the Muslim Brotherhood and their Islamist affiliates were practicing violence against civilians avenge to their ouster from power, in 2013, the Muslim Brotherhood leaders with good connections in the United States and Europe cleverly sold a big lie to Western media in an attempt to legitimize their purposeful violent atrocities inside Egypt.
 That lie is labeled as the Rabaa massacre.